 PLANTING THE SEED

 Naturally, I responded with a hearty “YES” because it was a great honor to be asked.
-I also knew very little about what constituted an heirloom verses an open pollinated seed, other than what I grew in my garden.
+I also knew very little about what constituted an heirloom verses an open-pollinated seed, other than what I grew in my garden.
 Quite honestly, I was not an active voice in the opposition against Monsanto, yet was totally appalled at what I did know.
-Perhaps by offering a few inspirational garden designs, with ideas on what open pollinated varieties to grow, this might help the cause.
+Perhaps by offering a few inspirational garden designs, with ideas on what open-pollinated varieties to grow, might help the cause.

-I always start my writing process by reading as much as I can, and the book of the month is MODIFIED by Caitlin Shetterly.
-With grit and grace, Shetterly traveled across the US, and to Europe, to find out more about GMO’s, yet rather than using an angry voice, she writes in a personal, loving way, weaving together stories, with detailed interviews that reflect both sides of the issue, although the message is clear.
-It took five years of research, and she outlines a comprehensive discovery of exactly how GMO’s and biotech companies are actively disrupting the health of our bodies, of nature and the earth.
+I always start my writing process by reading as much as I can, and the book of the month is Modified by Caitlin Shetterly.
+With grit and grace, Shetterly traveled across the U.S., and to Europe, to find out more about GMOs, but rather than using an angry voice, she writes in a personal, loving way, weaving together stories with detailed interviews that reflect both sides of the issue, although the message is clear.
+It took five years of research, and she outlines a comprehensive discovery of exactly how GMOs and biotech companies are actively disrupting the health of our bodies, of nature, and the earth.
 While they claim that pesticides are reduced, the truth is that even more pesticides and herbicides are being used to combat nature.

 I know which side I am on.
 Early in the book, just as she is embarking on her first interview with a biotech scientist, she writes: “…a [writer] friend had told me that he thinks it’s better to be totally ignorant as a writer because if you don’t know anything, you get better stuff.”
-She tested this theory throughout the book, yet as she learned more, and became a feisty warrior, she also learned to listen and observe.
-She brings the reader into the controversy with a fair discussion, and avoids spelling out a doomsday conclusion, yet has me on the edge of my seat ready to fight the good fight.
+She tested this theory throughout the book, but as she learned more and became a feisty warrior, she also learned to listen and observe.
+She brings the reader into the controversy with a fair discussion and avoids spelling out a doomsday conclusion, yet had me on the edge of my seat ready to fight the good fight.

-As I write The Complete Heirloom Garden, I will continue focus on the best tasting vegetables, the most fragrant herbs and flowers, and showcase the lost varieties of fruit, since all deserve a place in the garden and at the table.
+As I write The Complete Heirloom Garden, I will continue to focus on the best-tasting vegetables, the most fragrant herbs and flowers, and showcase the lost varieties of fruit, since all deserve a place in the garden and at the table.

-But I will also learn, along with you, through research and interviews, and at the end of this process, I’ll have a book, plus be better informed about why heirlooms and open pollinated seeds are the key to our future.
-Join me, and become better stewards of our own gardens, to the landscape, and to the future of gardening by simply being more attentive to what we grow, and why.
+But I will also learn, along with you, through research and interviews, and at the end of this process, I’ll have a book, plus be better informed about why heirlooms and open-pollinated seeds are the key to our future.
+Join me and we’ll become better stewards of our own gardens, of the landscape, and of the future of gardening by simply being more attentive to what we grow and why.